 Youth Education Programs

 Our Community Educators have spoken to tens of thousands of young people in schools, youth groups, and community centers.
 We seek to create fun and empowering programs that are relevant to the young people we work with.
-Our presentations are:
+Our presentations include:

-Eyes Wide Open relationship awareness©, an education program created by our staff, received the distinction of being the only program in Northeast Indiana to be recognized by the Indiana State Department of Education as Identified Model Curricular to meet requirements under Heather’s Law, named after an Indianapolis teen was killed by her boyfriend.
+Eyes Wide Open...relationship awareness©, an education program created by our staff, received the distinction of being the only program in Northeast Indiana to be recognized by the Indiana State Department of Education as Identified Model Curriculum to meet requirements under Heather’s Law, named after an Indianapolis teen was killed by her boyfriend.
 This program focuses on educating teens and young adults about healthy relationships and how to identify the sign of unhealthy and dangerous relationships.
 Teens completing this program leave not only with knowledge but with tools to they would need should they find themselves in an abusive relationship.

 Digital Boundaries 101